 Ways of buying green electricity

 You can buy non-polluting electricity either by paying to have a green supplier generate all your electricity for you, or by a program sometimes known as a Green Tags program, where you buy blocks of green power in advance, in order to allow a green supplier to put that much electricity on the grid over a specified period.

-When you sign up with a green supplier, they bill you each billing cycle for the amount of electricity you used, and they are responsible for putting that much electricity on the grid as a result of your using it.
+When you sign up with a green supplier, they bill you each billing cycle either for the amount of electricity you used, or a flat amount representing the average amount of green electricity they pump into the grid for an average customer.
+They are responsible for making purchasing arrangements with green electricity producers to put that much electricity on the grid as a result of your using it.

 When you sign up with a green tags program through your local utility, you typically purchase a block of electricity, perhaps 100 or 250 or 500 kwh.
 Usually you are paying only for the premium (the price difference between the green and the dirty electricity you’d otherwise get), and by adding this premium to your bill you obligate your utility to buy that much electricity from a green supplier.

-When you sign up directly with a green tags program, you are simply paying that program money to reflect the fact that it costs more to supply clean electricity than dirty electricity, because the dirty electricity sources are artificially subsidized.
-By buying green tags you make it more affordable for a green supplier to generate their electricity, and therefore, in theory at least, you increase the amount of green electricity on the grid.
+When you sign up directly with a green tags program, you are simply paying that program money to reflect the fact that green electricity sells at a premium.
+The premium used to be because it cost more to supply clean electricity than dirty electricity, because the dirty electricity sources are artificially subsidized through allowing them to spew their carbon waste and smog into our collective breathing space, the atmosphere.
+But these days, green electricity is actually cheaper than many sources of dirty electricity – definitely cheaper than coal or natural gas.
+In any case, by buying green tags you make it more affordable for a green supplier to generate their electricity, and therefore, in theory at least, you increase the amount of green electricity on the grid.